Paradesi (2013 film): Plot

 Raasa is a carefree young man living in a rural village in the Madras Presidency, during the British Raj.
 Orphaned at a young age, he is brought up by his grandmother.
 Angamma, a local belle, falls for him and takes pleasure in bullying him.
 When she finally confesses her feelings for him, they become intimate and soon reveal the fact that they are in love before the entire village.
 Angamma's mother objects as Raasa is unemployed and irresponsible, making him undeserving of marrying anyone.

 Raasa then goes to the nearby village in search of work.
 He comes across a friendly Kangani, who then follows Raasa back to his village.
 The Kangani offers work for the villagers at the British tea plantations at the hillside.
 He promises them proper accommodation and high wages.
 Like many of the villagers, Raasa signs up with the Kangani, hoping that he can send home money every month for his ailing grandmother.
 Both Angamma and his grandmother are sad to watch him leave.

 When Raasa and his villagers arrive at the tea plantation, they realise they have been tricked into bonded labour.
-The Kangani and his henchmen tyranically rule the plantation, and the British plantation manager does not care for the welfare of the workers.
+The Kangani and his henchmen tyrannically rule the plantation, and the British plantation manager does not care for the welfare of the workers.
 Raasa befriends Maragadham and her little daughter.
 They are the wife and child of the only worker who has ever escaped the plantation alive.
 Raasa soon gets a letter from his grandmother stating that Angamma now lives with her after her family found out she is pregnant with his child.